 Gately Williams

 Based in Charleston, Gately specializes in landscape, editorial, and adventure photography.
-His work has taken him to Iceland, Ireland, and as far away as Morocco and Australia.
+Over time, his work has taken him across the globe, from Iceland and Ireland to Morocco and Australia.
+In every location, he seeks moments that feel authentic, unplanned, and deeply rooted in place.

-As the featured artist for The Restoration’s Residency Photography Program, Gately’s work is displayed throughout both our hotels, each serving as an exhibition of its city’s culture, traditions, and stories.
+As the featured artist for The Restoration’s Residency Photography Program, Gately’s photographs appear throughout both hotel locations.
+Each piece serves as a visual exploration of the city it represents, highlighting local culture, traditions, and untold stories.

 I was driving east out of Asheville, always choosing the backroads.
 This pretty white horse was as still as a statue, half home, half looking out.
 I made a u-turn, and then another, and pulled into the ditch to take this photo.
 As I shot, she slowly approached the fence in a gentle way.